AlexWatson1212/embracing-authenticity/_posts/2025-05-31-i-am-not-here-to-be-understood-by-everyone.md

 Why I needed space.
 Why I cared so deeply about things others brushed off.

-I wanted to be understood—because I thought that meant I belonged.
+I wanted to be understood — because I thought that meant I belonged.

 But now I get it: